 Step 3.
 Dip the glass rims in Dulce De Leche and then into the cookie powder to frost.
 Fill with ice.

 Step 4.
 Shake the coffee, vodka and caramel syrup in a cocktail shaker for 30 seconds.
 Strain into the prepared glasses.

 Step 5.
 Add the Baileys in the shaker and shake again.
-Strain into the glasses and enjoy immediately.
+Strain into the glasses using a cocktail strainer and enjoy immediately.

 Have you made my Baileys White Russian?

 More Baileys recipes to try

 - Chocolate cupcakes with chocolate Irish cream frosting